 Before I plan my future digital nomad endeavors, I like to scout out what I currently have, what I can let go of, and what I can sell to make extra income.

 In general, digital nomads rid themselves of most material possessions other than the essentials.
-Personally, when I turned to the digital nomad lifestyle in 2015, I sold my car and let behind most of my belongings.
+When I turned to the digital nomad lifestyle in 2015, I sold my car and left behind most of my belongings.
 The matter of fact is this: When you choose to be a digital nomad, you don’t quite have enough space in your backpack/luggage to take everything with you.

 Being a digital nomad has led me to be a minimalist.
 I can now fit all my essentials in a tiny backpack and easily travel with 1-2 outfits for several weeks.
 I didn’t start out this way, though!
 When you first start your digital nomad journey, you’ll need to downsize as much as possible.
 But don’t worry if it’s not perfect.
 Over time you can increasingly let more things go if you need to.